BobbyDrawz/psych-engine-modding-docs-unofficial/assets/markdown/shader.md

         setSpriteShader("temporaryShader", shaderName);
         --addHaxeLibrary("ShaderFilter", "openfl.filters");

-	--apparantly addHaxeLibrary is deprecated for psych engine 1.0, uncomment the line if you are below 1.0 on something that supports shaders
+	--apparently addHaxeLibrary is deprecated for psych engine 1.0, uncomment the line if you are below 1.0 on something that supports shaders

         runHaxeCode([[
             trace(ShaderFilter);